kekse1/scripts/README.md

 `.enabled()` and `.disabled()`.

 You can, btw., init with config object using `{,static} wrap(_object, ..)`;
 or just argue with such a base object in any constructor argument.
+AND now you can also `.extend()` with kinda 'chroot' sub paths (so your query paths can start in a sub object).. last(?) **TODO**: not only query the root path as fallback, but also *every* parent path, step-by-step.

 ### [`reflection`.js](js/reflection.js)
 * [Version **v2.1.0**](js/reflection.js) (updated **2024-04-30**)